California Psalms

 11 Then it was a riddle,

-an arbiter of fate, a fight arena, steel mill, rocket port…
+an arbiter of fate, a fight arena, a steel-roll shop, a rocket port…

 12 The garden of Gethsemane…

-creaking with their amplitude as thunder rolled in darkness, spanning
+near buckling under their bounties as thunder erupted in darkness, spanning

-15 A head akimbo there, there a funerary shroud, there a garden knife’s sharp end,
+15 A head akimbo there, there a funerary shroud, there a garden knife blade,

 there shepherd crooks, angling rods, there candles… — assorted items illustrate